-For FX loans, measurement of fair value doesn't include impact of potential future regulatory changes in this matter but includes expected losses related to legal risk.
+For FX loans, fair value is measured without impact of potential future regulatory changes, instead it includes expected losses related to legal risk.

 In the case of loans without any repayment schedules and loans from the impaired group, it is assumed that the fair value for those loans equals their book value.